 1. D. Fairchild Ruggles, Islamic Gardens and Landscapes (Philadelphia: The University of Pennsylvania Press, 2008.), 110.

 Aga Khan Historic Cities Programme.
 Revitalization of the Gardens of Emperor Humayun's Tomb.
-Geneva: Aga Khan Trust for Culture and Nizamuddin Urban Renewal Initiative, 2003.
+Geneva: Aga Khan Trust for Culture, 2003.

 Ruggles, D. Fairchild.
 Islamic Gardens and Landscapes.
 Philadelphia: The University of Pennsylvania Press, 2008, 103-16.